byu-is-566/is-566-09-dbt-1-instructions/README.md

 The seed files I've included (see `566/data/seed_files/`) are very small "labeling helpers" that we can use to help us refine some column names in a minute.
 Sometimes we use little files like this as a convenience (or security) strategy when the reference material being stored is too trivial to justify a separate database/schema. dbt allows us to store small files like this right in the repository, and it takes care of creating a little reference table alongside the other dbt-managed resources in the warehouse so can use the reference data as needed.

 Move the files from `566/data/seed_files/` to their rightful place in the `seeds/` folder.
-Now that the files are in a directory identified in the `seed-paths` attribute in the `dbt_project.yml`, dbt will generate and maintain a table for each of the files. dbt is acctually pretty smart about guessing the right structure and datatypes for those tables, but it's also possible to explicitly configure the seeds with a few features.
+Now that the files are in a directory identified in the `seed-paths` attribute in the `dbt_project.yml`, dbt will generate and maintain a table for each of the files. dbt is actually pretty smart about guessing the right structure and datatypes for those tables, but it's also possible to explicitly configure the seeds with a few features.
 Rather than make you go learn about [obscure seed configuration options](https://docs.getdbt.com/reference/seed-configs), though, I'll just give you the contents of a file you can add to the `seeds/` folder.
 This file can be called whatever you'd like, but by convetion, it's called `_seeds.yml`.
 (The underscore is so that it always sorts at the top of the directory.)

 ```yaml
 version: 2